 How long does it take?

 It takes about 30 minutes to connect you to the dialysis machine and about 30 minutes to disconnect you at the end.
-You dialyse for about four hours at least three times a week on alternate days.
+You will usually dialyse for about four hours, three times a week on alternate days.
+Dialysis will be prescribed by your doctor according to your needs.

 What can I eat and drink if I choose haemodialysis?

-There is some diet and fluid advice to follow to stop too many toxins and excess fluid from building up in your blood.
+There is some dietary and fluid advice to follow to stop too many toxins and excess fluid from building up in your blood.
+The staff will advise you when you start treatment.

 Where can I have my haemodialysis treatment?